nlewo/comin/docs/design.md

 4. Get the first `testing` commit on top of the previously chosen `main` commit.
 If no such commit exists, comin uses the previously chosen `main` commit.

+## Internal architecture

+The main comin components are

+- the fetcher: fetch commits from remote and produce `RepositoryStatus`.
+- the builder: from a `RepositoryStatus`, it creates a `Generation` which is then evaluated and built.
+- the deployer: from a `Generation`, it creates a `Deployment` which is used to decide how to run the `switch-to-configuration` script.
+- the manager: it is in charge of managing all this components